barisbalciweb/buyTheWay-frontend/README.md

   - [x] Users are suggested similar products from the same category and gender when available.
   - [x] Users can quickly browse products through the mobile menu.
   - [x] Users can filter products by categories, price, size, etc.
-  - [ ] Users can search for products. 🚧
+  - [x] Users can search for products.

 - **User Management**:
   - [ ] Users can register and log in with a secure password. 🚧